keeltrace/qlcplus-wiki/OSX-Build-HOWTO.md

 **Apple XCode** development tools (just the Mac version will do, no need for iPhone stuff).
 Some recent versions might need to install Command Line Tools after base packet is installed (XCode->Preferences->Downloads)<br>
 **Digia Qt Framework**<br>
 NOTE: Qt 4.6.3 has some issues with its QFontDialog in OS X so you shouldn't use it any longer.
 Qt 4.8.x is nowadays the preferred Qt version.

-Note that Qt no longer supports Leopard (10.5.x) and older Mac OS X versions.
+Note also that Qt no longer supports Leopard (10.5.x) and older Mac OS X versions.

+**Mountain Lion** warning: if QLC+ doesn't compile OLA on your ML system, then you probably need to change `-mmacosx-version-min=10.5` in `$QTDIR/mkspecs/common/g++-macx.conf` to `-mmacosx-version-min=10.7`.
+Most likely $QTDIR will be /usr/local/Qt4.8.

 ## Dependencies/Ports

-QLC+ and some plugins require additional external packages including: libusb, libftdi, protobuf, cppunit, libcrypt, libmicrohttpd, uuid, OLA, libmad, libsndfile and liblo
+QLC+ and some plugins require additional external packages including: libusb, libftdi, protobuf, cppunit, libcrypt, libmicrohttpd, uuid, OLA, libmad, libsndfile, portaudio and liblo

 These dependencies are easily available thru macports.

 Download macports dmg package from macports.org and install it.<br>
 Then, launch the terminal and type:<br>
 `sudo port selfupdate`<br>
-`sudo port install libftdi pkgconfig libmad libsndfile liblo ola`<br>
+`sudo port install libftdi pkgconfig libmad libsndfile portaudio liblo ola`<br>

 ## Optional Ports & Helpers